iangow/wrds2pg/README.md

 You should have a PostgreSQL database to store the data.
 There are also some data dependencies in that some scripts assume the existence of other data in the database.
 Also, I assume the existence of a role `wrds` (SQL `CREATE ROLE wrds` works to add this if it is absent).

 ### 5. Environment variables

-I am migrating the scripts, etc., from using hard-coded values (e.g., my WRDS ID `iangow`) to using environment variales.
-Environment variables that I use include:
+Environment variables that the code can use include:

 - `PGDATABASE`: The name of the PostgreSQL database you use.
 - `PGUSER`: Your username on the PostgreSQL database.